open-organization/open-org-leaders-manual/second-edition/table-of-contents.md

 ## Introductory Material
 (Potential topics include: relavant cultural and economic context for open leadership, necessity and benefits of open leadership, characteristics of open leadership)

-- Introduction to the second edition—
+- Introduction to the second edition—TBD
 - Introduction to the first edition—Dr. Philip Foster (Maximum Change)

 ## Part 1: Planning and Goal-Setting